 A 7 plate cell should charge at 4 amps.

-How to recharge a car battery by fast Charging
+How long does it take to charge a car battery by fast charging

 Fast charging is done on the battery if it was discharging rapidly such as during a starting failure you cranked the engine until the battery went dead.
 In this case, the battery must be charged using a fast charger at a rate of up to 40 amps for a 12-volt battery or 70 amps for a six-volt battery for a maximum of 1 to 2 hours.